cashbit/brain-predict/README.md

 	checkSteps : 16,
 	// how many steps to predict
 	predictionSteps : 8,
-	// how many steps use for eache pattern step : 4,
+	// how many steps use for each training pattern step : 4,
 	// input data
 	serie : [